Sales leaders are often approached by their reps to weigh in on deal strategies.

 “…the customer came back and said they’re looking at a competitive product that’s much cheaper than ours.”

-For me, these strategy discussions are actually one of the most fun parts of the job…but over the years, as I started to have more and more of these conversations, I found that 90% of the time the first question out of my mouth back to the rep was exactly the same:
+For me, these strategic discussions are actually one of the most fun parts of the job…but having had thousands of these conversations over the years, I’ve found that 90% of the time the first question out of my mouth back to the rep was exactly the same:

-What I soon realized was that this universal refrain was arguably the most powerful question in sales.
+What I soon realized was that this universal refrain was one of the most powerful questions in sales.
 If you want to understand why, consider these three scenarios:

 During the qualification process, a good sales rep assesses the fit between the customer’s needs and their solution.
-While the rep understands that most sales cycles take time and involve a series of steps, this first phase is critical to understanding how to position the value of their solution and set the tone for the engagement—or perhaps pull out of the deal if they don’t feel there’s a fit.
+While the rep understands that most sales cycles take time and involve a series of steps, this first phase is critical to understanding how to position the value of their solution and set the tone for the engagement—or perhaps pull out of the deal if they don’t feel there’s a fit (video tip: “This isn’t for everyone“).

 To help sales reps along, we craft lists of qualification questions—tools designed to both uncover our customer’s strategic and operational pains and foreshadow our ability to solve them.
-Unfortunately, these questions can often be too leading and solution-centric (e.g. “Do you get complaints from your employees about their pay not being calculated properly?”
-“Does your web traffic monitoring software provide deep analytics into location-based click through rates?”).
+Unfortunately, these questions can often be too leading and solution-centric (e.g. “Would it beneficial to reduce complaints from your employees when it comes to their pay not being calculated properly?”
+“Do the customers whose networks you manage get frustrated when they discover issues before you do?”).
 We may indeed get answers to our questions, but we may not come away with the higher level-business context behind them in the customer’s language.

 Looking at the qualification process through the lens of “What problem are they looking solve?” before, during, and after the conversation changes that.
 It helps us reconcile pains in a customer-centric context and provides us with helpful insights to craft our deal strategy (or graciously walk away if it turns out we aren’t able to solve their problem).
 In fact, asking the customer this question directly can be a perfectly acceptable (and in some cases, a greatly refreshing) qualification tactic.